Sumanhm18/textpad/README.md

 │   │   │   │   └── DocumentUpdate.java
 │   │   │   └── service/
 │   │   │       └── DocumentService.java
+│   │   │   └── repository/
+│   │   │       └── DocumentRepository.java
 │   │   └── resources/
+│   │       ├── application.properties
+│   │       └── static/
+│   │           ├── index.html (chat UI)
+│   │           └── pad.html (editor UI)
+└── pom.xml

 ## Technology Stack

 - Spring Boot 3.2.0
 - Spring WebSocket
+- Spring Data MongoDB
+- MongoDB Atlas
 - SockJS (WebSocket fallback)
 - STOMP messaging protocol
-- In-memory document storage (ConcurrentHashMap)

 ## How It Works

 ### Collaborative Editor
 1. Users access a document via URL
-2. The document is loaded from in-memory storage or created if new
+2. The document is loaded from MongoDB or created if new
 3. WebSocket connection is established for real-time sync
 4. Any changes are broadcast to all connected users editing the same document
-5. Changes are automatically saved to the server
+5. Changes are automatically saved to MongoDB

 ### Chat Application
 1. Users enter their name to join the chat room